delatbabel/viewpages/README.md

 a certain extent this may require somewhat of a re-implementation of the entire View system so that the loading stage and the compilation stage can happen separately.

-I should take a look to see how OctoberCMS does it but that still requires loading views from the disk.
-Update: in modules/backend/twig, OctoberCMS has a bunch of extensions to the twig/twig classes to do loading, etc. They have an implementaton of Twig_LoaderInterface which is still essentially a file based loader although it does a few extra Laravely things such as firing events on load, and using its own CMS classes to do things like loading files (from disk or from cache if they are
+In modules/backend/twig, OctoberCMS has a bunch of extensions to the twig/twig classes to do loading, etc. They have an implementaton of Twig_LoaderInterface which is still essentially a file based loader although it does a few extra Laravely things such as firing events on load, and using its own CMS classes to do things like loading files (from disk or from cache if they are